-The oscillator Is built on two tables of 16 waveforms each.
+This oscillator provides two tables of 16 waveforms each.

-The operand wave table on the left side consists of 16 waveform positions controlled by an index dial which can be modulated by any modulator in the instrument.
+The operand table on the left side consists of 16 waveform positions controlled by modulated index.

-The operator wave table on the right also contains 16 waveforms, and likewise can be modulated.
+The operator table on the right also contains 16 positions, and likewise can be modulated.

 Each position in both wave tables can be loaded with any waveform created by the Wave Draw editor.

-This technique is used to create extremely rich sub-bass textures within a single oscillator while maintaining note tonality.
+Skip Cycle processing is used to create rich bass textures within a single oscillator while maintaining note tonality.

-The Skip Cycle dial allows you to apply the morph, addition or subtraction of the operand to alternating audio cycles in the composite waveform.
-This adds both high frequency and low frequency patterns to the oscillator output without changing the perceived pitch of the note.
+The Skip Cycle dial allows you to apply morphing, addition or subtraction of the operand to alternating audio cycles in the composite waveform.

-In the diagram below the operand consists of a simple saw tooth.
-The operator, in this case a pulse with frequency set to four, is subtracted from the operand, but only every third cycle.
+In this diagram the operand consists of a simple saw tooth.
+The operator is a pulse with frequency set to four which is subtracted from the operand every third cycle.